Autonomous Robots Lab

 Experimental Studies

 The algorithm is actively used within the framework of inspection operations using both rotorcraft-type as well as fixed-wing aerial robots.
 More specifically, the Firefly MAV platform and the AtlantikSolar UAV were used - both equipped with the VI-Sensor.
 The platforms are shown in Figure 4.
-The following experimental datasets are available: Using Fixed-Wing UAV:
+The following experimental datasets are available:

 Figure 4: Robot platforms used for the SIP experimental studies.
 Both fixed-wing and rotorcraft unmanned aerial vehicles were employed for evaluation purposes.